-On June 5th, Johnny Reinhard’s American Festival of Microtonal Music held a one-day Microtonal Violin Festival (part of his Microtonal University courses).
-He had invited me to give a presentation about my work with microtonality, but I had to fly to California that day, so I made this video the week before, on a rehearsal break.
+On June 5th, Johnny Reinhard’s American Festival of Microtonal Music held a one-day Microtonal Violin Festival, part of his Microtonal University courses.
+He invited me to give a presentation about my work with microtonality, but I had to fly to California that day for the Ojai Festival.
+So I made this video the week before, during a rehearsal break (and shortly after having had a fortunately mild case of Covid).

 Relative pitch is most useful for a musician.
 The only times I wish I had perfect pitch are when there’s a very complex harmony or cluster and I wish I could identify individual notes immediately, instead of needing time or effort to figure it out.